 As I walk through the museum I learn how the German invaders closed down all of the city’s schools, sent academics to labour camps, controlled the press, imprisoned and executed members of the resistance and killed anyone protecting or helping Jews.

 I see that the city’s Main Square was renamed Adolf Hitler Square.
-I’m reminded of how the Nazis created a Jewish ghetto away from city centre, then eventually transferred all of the Jews from the ghetto to concentration camps.
+I’m reminded of how the Nazis created a Jewish ghetto away from the city centre, then eventually transferred all of the Jews from the ghetto to concentration camps.

 There are stamper ‘memory machines’ at five points in the exhibition, to mark key historical moments in the city during that period.
 At each of these points you can take a card and stamp it to take away as a reminder of what happened here.
 One side of the card is in Polish, the other in English, and the final card is dated January 18th, 1945, when the German occupation of the city was ended by the Russians.